oneclickvirt/oneclickvirt.github.io/docs/en/guide/lxd/lxd_lxc.md

 - Default memory and hard disk size

 :::tip
-lxc if the command is no problem, the execution of the initialization of the opening of the servers, this step is best to put ```screen`` in the background to suspend the execution of the opening of the servers, the length of time with you to open a few and the mother hen configuration-related
+lxc if the command is no problem, the execution of the initialization of the opening of the containers, this step is best to put ```screen`` in the background to suspend the execution of the opening of the containers, the length of time with you to open a few and the mother hen configuration-related
 :::

 Execute the following command to load the boot script